aliyun/aliyun-oss-ruby-sdk/README.md

       puts "Callback failed: #{e.message}"
     end

-**Note**
+**Note:**

-1. The callback URL **must not** contain the query string which must be specified in the ':query' parameter.
+- The callback URL **must not** contain the query string which must be specified in the `:query` parameter.
-2. In the event that the file is successfully uploaded but callback execution fails, the client will throw 'CallbackError'.
+- In the event that the file is successfully uploaded but callback execution fails, the client will throw `CallbackError`.
 To ignore the error, you need to explicitly catch the exception.
-3. For detailed examples, refer to [callback.rb](examples/aliyun/oss/callback.rb).
+- For detailed examples, refer to [callback.rb](examples/aliyun/oss/callback.rb).
-4. For servers that support callback, refer to [callback_server.rb](rails/aliyun_oss_callback_server.rb).
+- For servers that support callback, refer to [callback_server.rb](rails/aliyun_oss_callback_server.rb).

 ## Resumable upload/download

 OSS supports the storage of large objects.
 If the upload/download task of a large object is interrupted (due to network transient disconnections, program crashes, or machine power-off), the re-upload/re-download is taxing on system resources.
 The OSS supports multipart upload/download to divide a large object into multiple parts for upload/download.
 Alibaba Cloud OSS SDK provides the resumable upload/download feature based on this principle.
-If an interruption occurs, you can resume the upload/download task beginning with the interrupted part.
-Resumable upload/download is recommended for objects larger than 100 MB.
+If an interruption occurs, you can resume the upload/download task beginning with the interrupted part. ***Resumable upload/download is recommended for objects larger than 100MB***.

 ### Resumable upload

     bucket.resumable_upload(object_key, local_file, :cpt_file => cpt_file)

-In specific, ':cpt_file' specifies the location of the checkpoint object which stores the intermediate state of the upload.
+In specific, `:cpt_file` specifies the location of the checkpoint object which stores the intermediate state of the upload.
-If no object is specified, the SDK will generate a 'local_file.cpt' in the directory of the '`local_file'.
+If no object is specified, the SDK will generate a `local_file.cpt` in the directory of the `local_file`.
 After the upload interruption, you only need to provide the same cpt object for the upload task to resume from the interrupted part.
 The typical upload code is:

     retry_times = 5